 There are some guidelines to the kinds of things that you can and can’t have in an app preview, but the main thing is to stick to footage of the actual app as much as possible and attempt not to include other imagery.

 Whether you have a professionally put together video or do one yourself is totally up to you and dependant on the type of app you are doing and your user demographic/marketing strategy.
-If you go the DIY route, Apple have a couple of great guides for using iMovie and Final Cut Pro X.

 In most cases your developer (or us of course) will be happy to help guide you through this process.

 Search over 400 blog posts from our team

 Subscribe to our monthly digest of blogs to stay in the loop and come with us on our journey to make things better!